Top 10 YHAs - the Best in Britain

 YHAs – From Grade 1 listed 800 year old castles to former life boat or railway stations – try something a bit different with a YHA.

 It is worth knowing that, contrary to popular belief, you don’t have to be a youth or a “member” to stay in a Youth Hostel.
 Similarly you don’t have to do chores anymore to earn your keep, or sleep in a dorm with other travellers.

-There are family rooms, even some with en suite facilities and cafe bars in Royal Hunting Lodges, castles, Elizabethan Manor Houses and old Life boat and railway stations by lakes, mountains or even on Oxford Street.
+There are family rooms, even some with en suite facilities and cafe bars in Royal Hunting Lodges, castles, Elizabethan Manor Houses by lakes, mountains or even on Oxford Street.

 You do normally still have to sleep in a bunk, but at prices from £25 a room for 4, it beats a Travelodge hands down.
 And you can join if you like for about £20 a year to get money off.

 1. Top of YHAs UK list St Briavels